 First contact.
 Next, it's about what happens when they call to make an appointment.
 Are they greeted warmly and professionally, and is their request handled positively?
 Or do they get a harried, cold or even unfriendly voice and grudging service?
 Do they get voicemail or one of those awful robot menus?
-The more difficult their first contact, the more likely they are to change their mind or arrive for their initial meeting with trepidation.
+The more difficult their first contact, the more likely their mind or arrive for their initial meeting with trepidation.